 When Sasamat Lake later made my Project Paddle list, the idea came back to fruition.
 After re-examining the distances and roads between Səl̓ilw̓ət (Indian Arm) and Sasamat Lake, I thought a portage was possible.
 My remaining question was whether there were walking paths through the residential area.
 If not, I would need to take the long route via the roadways.
 The longer way wasn’t an insurmountable barrier, but it could double my portage distance.

 I planned to land around here, as it looked like I would be able to scramble up the shoreline to Marine Avenue.
 On Friday, I called the Sasamat Outdoor Centre to ask about launching from their property.
 From the satellite view, I could see that they had canoes and kayaks and a dock on-site that would be perfect for a launch.
-I hoped explaining my plan cross Səl̓ilw̓ət (Indian Arm) would garner me some goodwill.
+I hoped explaining my plan to cross Səl̓ilw̓ət (Indian Arm) would garner me some goodwill.
 Perhaps I would be petitioning another paddler.
-But, as luck would have it, the representative I spoke with informed me that, despite my inquiry being a common one, they did not allow public launches from their private facility.
-But he did confirm that there would be okay launch sites off of the lake loop trail south of their property.
+But, as luck would have it, the representative I spoke with informed me that, despite my inquiry being a “common” one, they did not allow public launches from their private facility (I took common to a request to launch from their facility rather than crossing the fjord to launch from their facility).
+However, he did confirm that there would be okay launch sites off of the lake loop trail south of their property.
 He also suggested launching from White Pine Beach.
 But I had already concluded that I was launching after the shortest possible portage.

 On Friday, I found this map.
 It confirmed that there were trails through the residential area.
 The plan was in motion to embark on my first SUPortage early on Saturday morning.
 I was leaving early to minimize my time away from family.